apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/ral/plugin/show-read-query-load-balance-algorithm-plugins.en.md

 ### Description

-The `SHOW READ QUERY LOAD BALANCE ALGORITHM PLUGINS` syntax is used to query all the implementations of the interface `org.apache.shardingsphere.readwritesplitting.spi.ReadQueryLoadBalanceAlgorithm`.
+The `SHOW READ QUERY LOAD BALANCE ALGORITHM PLUGINS` syntax is used to query all the implementations of the interface `org.apache.shardingsphere.infra.algorithm.load.balancer.core.LoadBalanceAlgorithm`.

 ### Syntax